Maithils: Culture

 Men and women in Mithila are very religious and dress for festivals as well.
 The costumes of Mithila stem from the rich traditional culture of Mithila.
 Kurta and Dhoti with a Mithila Painting bordered Maroon coloured Gamchha which is the Symbol of Passion, Love, Bravery and Courage are common clothing items for men.
 Men wear a Gold ring on their nose which symbolizes prosperity, happiness and wealth inspired by Lord Vishnu.
 Also, wear a Balla on their wrist and Mithila Paag on their Head.
 In ancient times there was no colour option in Mithila, so the Maithil women wore white or yellow Saree with a red Border but now they have a lot of variety and colour options and wear Laal-Paara (the traditional red-boarded white or yellow Saree) on some special occasions, and also wear Shakha-Pola with a lanthi in their hand which is Mandatory to wear after marriage in Mithila.
 In Mithila culture, this represents new beginnings, passion and prosperity.
 Red also represents the Hindu goddess Durga, a symbol of new beginnings and feminine power.
 During Chhaith, the women of Mithila wear pure cotton dhoti without stitching which reflects the pure, traditional Culture of Mithila.
 Usually crafted from pure cotton for daily use and from pure silk for more glamorous occasions, traditional attire for the women of Mithila includes Jamdani, Banarisi, Bhagalpuri and many more.

 Many festivals are celebrated throughout the year in Mithila.
 Chhath Puja, Durga Puja and Kali puja is celebrated as perhaps the most important of all the celebrations of Mithila.
+Similarly, Ashtajam Puja, Lakhram Puja and Chaurchan Puja, etc are some local celebrations and festivals followed by the Maithils community towards the devotion to God.